-Results
+3 Results

-Growth of Fragilariopsis cylindrus strains
+3.1 Growth of Fragilariopsis cylindrus strains

 All strains, cultivated at all combinations of three different temperatures and four different pH treatments, grew exponentially as a function of time, with an acclimation period of three days (Fig. S1 in the Supplement).
-The differences in growth rates within and among the strains were tested using two-way ANOVA, and a significant interaction between temperature and pH on growth rate was found (all P values < 0.05).
-This means that the effect of temperature on growth rates depends on pH, and vice versa.
+The differences in growth rates within and among the strains were tested using three-way ANOVA, and a significant interaction among temperature, pH and strain on growth rate was found (P < 0.05).
+This means that the effect of each of the three parameters on growth rates depends on the set of the other two (e.g. the effect of temperature on growth rates depends on pH and strain).